Welcome and history of our family names

 From the moment the first Pareau started as a church reverend, they spread into the middle and north of the country, north above the rivers.

 The first Dumont, Charles Henry, is born in 1763 in Grancy, Switzerland.
-His family lived there for at least 5 generations.
-The first known official Dutch information was that he rents a house in Utrecht in 1797, together with his fiancée, the German Charlotte Becker.
-They start a shop in colonial products, which lasts over 150 years.
+His family lived there for at least 5 generations after they fled France as they were also Hugenots.
+The first known official Dutch information was that Charles Henri rents a house in Utrecht in 1797, together with his fiancée, the German Charlotte Becker.
+They start a shop in colonial products, which lasts for over 150 years.
 Most members of the Dumont family were born and lived in Utrecht.
 This lasted about a century.

 Not related is the Dumont family in the south of the Netherlands, they came from Bocholtz in Germany.
-The South Netherlands also house not related Belgian Dumont’s.
+The South Netherlands also houses not related Belgian Dumont’s.

-Brunsveld Keiser: our grandparents from mothers’ side came from the region Groningen, in the north.
+Brunsveld Keiser: our grandparents from mothers’ side came from the region Groningen, in the north of the Netherlands.
 Their families originated from there and before that from Nordhorn in Germany, a small city not far from the border.
-With the family name Brunsveld Keiser, there are several unexplainable changes: there is Keiser, Tjassens Keiser, Warmolt Keiser, Brunsveld Keiser and Keizer.
+With the family name Brunsveld Keiser, there are several unexplainable changes: there is Keiser, Tjassens Keiser, Warmolt Keiser and Busch Keiser.
 Sometimes father and son had different family names.
 These Keiser families are in the Dutch Blue Book (Blauwe Boekje).
-This series of books contain the genealogy of important Dutch families who are not noble.
+This series of books contain the genealogy of important Dutch families (patriciërs) who are not noble.

 When our mother Tienke Brunsveld Keiser was born, the guy (or young lady) at the birth desk of the city of Groningen made a mistake, so my mothers official (bureaucratic) name was just Keiser.
 Her parents did not undertake any action to change this, because: ‘she was (just) a girl’ who would marry and loose her name anyway.

 Many Dutch changed their familyname, generally into a double name.
 More elegant and impressive.
 Often because a family bought an estate or a big farm and asked permission to add the name of the estate to their name.
 Sometimes a guy took the name of his mother next to his father’s name.
+Or a relative takes a familyname because there are no male heirs to continue the name.
 In 1811 the state registration of citizens starts and hereafter it takes much more effort to change your family name.
 Still there are mistakes with the accurate spelling of family names, but much less then before 1811.